hustcer/nushell.github.io/.ebook-pub/commands/dfr_into-nu.md

 # dfr into-nu

-**version**: 0.80.0
+**version**: 0.85.0

 ## **usage**:

-Converts a section of the dataframe into nushell Table.
+Converts a dataframe or an expression into into nushell value for access and exploration.

 ## Signature